 You may have been going through this for weeks, months or years.
 You might feel like it’s ruining your relationship or feel like your relationship is going really well except for this one thing.
 Either way, that’s a long time to spend unhappy.
+That speaks to the person who wants sex as well as for the person that doesn't want it.

 For one of you, it’s a long time worrying a kiss might lead to sex which might lead to an argument, worrying your partner might look elsewhere, being stressed about the stress on your sex life which creates...you guessed it, more stress.